What Is Revenue Churn?

 How is revenue churn different from logo churn?

 Revenue churn measures dollars lost.
 Logo churn measures accounts lost.
 They can tell very different stories.
 A company might have low revenue churn but high logo churn if it is losing many small accounts while retaining large ones.
+This is a common area of focus for customer success teams working to improve their approach to Revenue Churn.

 What causes revenue churn?

 The top causes are poor onboarding (customers never reach value), lack of engagement (usage drops over time), champion departure (key contact leaves), competitive displacement, and budget cuts.
 Each requires a different intervention strategy.
+This is a common area of focus for customer success teams working to improve their approach to Revenue Churn.

 Can revenue churn be negative?

 Net revenue churn can be negative when expansion revenue from existing customers exceeds losses from churn and contraction.
 Negative net revenue churn is the gold standard.
 Gross revenue churn cannot be negative.
+This is a common area of focus for customer success teams working to improve their approach to Revenue Churn.

 Get the Weekly Pulse